AdobeDocs/experience-platform.en/help/rtcdp/b2b-sample-use-case.md

   - AND
   - Have visited the product page in the last month

 - Create an audience who are the most efficient recipients of Bodea's new marketing campaign.
-In this example, the audience would only consist of `p2@townsend.com` who qualified for the segment.
+In this example, RT-CDP, B2B Edition will help the marketer identify `p2@townsend.com` as the right target for this marketing campaign.

 By using the Marketo Engage destination, Bodea has an end-to-end customer experience management (CXM) solution for its marketing team.
 The audience created in Experience Platform is pushed to Marketo destination where it appears as a static list containing all the relevant details of the persons of interest.
 This audience is then automatically added to both a Marketo marketing campaign and a Linkedin marketing campaign by the Marketo destination.
 See the [Marketo Engage destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/adobe/marketo-engage.html) documentation for more information on this feature.